SafeExamBrowser/seb-server-setup/docs/overview.rst

 The seb-server-setup repository structure defines the installation type on the fist directory level.
 Currently only docker-based installations are supported.
 On the second directory level defines installation purpose categories like "demo" for setting up a
 SEB Server for demonstrations, "testing" or "prod" for testing purposes or final productivity setup.
-The third and forth directory level, if existing, defines then different SEB Server setups like "standalone" or "distributed" and finally the encryption (TLS) method that should be used.
+The third and forth directory level, if existing, defines then different SEB Server setups like "stand-alone" or "distributed" and finally the encryption (TLS) method that should be used.
 Below is an example of the seb-server-setup directory structure.

 ::